Deterministic Skip Lists

 };

 That node looks an awful lot like a binary tree node, doesn't it?
 It turns out that searching in a DSL is much more closely related to searching in a binary search tree than searching in randomized skip list.
-In fact, the algorithm to perform a search is exactly the same as for binary search trees, which is phenomenal when one considers that we are now performing binary search on a linked list!
+In fact, the algorithm to perform a search is exactly the same as for binary search trees!
+This is truly phenomenal when one considers that the essence of what we are now doing, is performing binary search on a linked list!

 bottom->element = key;